dbashford/textract/README.md

 * GIF
 * `application/javascript`
 * All `text/*` mime-types.

+In almost all cases above, what textract cares about is the mime type.
+So `.html` and `.htm`, both possessing the same mime type, will be extracted.
+Other extensions that share mime types with those above should also extract successfully.
+For example, `application/vnd.ms-excel` is the mime type for `.xls`, but also for 5 other mime types.

 Does textract not extract from files of the type you need?
 Add an issue or submit a pull request.
 It's super easy to add an extractor for a new mime type.